'Hope & aspiration'

 Gliders high in a thermal.
 Acrylic on canvas.
 100(h) x 100(w) cm

-Through these dramatic 1m x 1m paintings he has sought to express the unique feelings experienced whilst flying light aircraft high in the sky, amongst tumultuous, tumbling air: the fragility in the cold shadows of towering clouds; the flexing of long sleek wings; riding the Sun's energy in thermals rising from Earth's surface to form clouds high above fields and villages; the lack of horizon or landscape; the timelessness and the ever-changing 3-dimensional spaces.
+Through dramatic 1m x 1m paintings he's sought to express the unique feelings experienced whilst flying light aircraft high in the sky, amongst tumultuous, tumbling air: One's fragility in the cold shadows of towering clouds; the flexing of long sleek wings; riding the Sun's energy in thermals rising from Earth's surface to form clouds high above fields and villages; the lack of horizon or landscape; the timelessness and ever-changing 3-dimensional spaces.
 These paintings speak of vast spaces and courageous experiences.

-"I liken the feeling of rising air to that of sitting aboard a surfboard, eyes closed with your back facing out to sea, then feeling the energy of waves silently lifting the board beneath you, like a slight increase in Gravity".
+"I liken the feeling of rising air in the cockpit of a glider to that of sitting aboard a surfboard, eyes closed with your back facing out to sea, then feeling the energy of waves silently lifting the board beneath you and creating a slight increase in Gravity".

-In 'Rising air' (shown above) the composition is simply a circle with the eye moving anti-clockwise from bottom left, the subject being the nearest aircraft and its occupants viewing the swirling gaggle of craft climbing in a thermal.
-There is a trick played too.
-The wing tip nearest the eye projects forward of the topic creating a line into the painting and creating a feeling of space - much as the early masters did in still life paintings when plates hung over a table edge creating shadow and depth (See William Harnett, Study table or Vermeer, Messy table).
+In 'Rising air' (shown above) the composition is a simply circle with the eye moving anti-clockwise from bottom left, the subject being the nearest aircraft and its occupants viewing the swirling gaggle of craft climbing in a thermal.

 Create Your Own Website With Webador